Chapter One (1753-1785): A Tale of Two Properties, Lancashire and Tortola; and a Scientific Education

 10. Medical Students became very familiar with the Edinburgh Infirmary |

-Just after his classes ended, the illness and death of his great uncle did brought him back to Lancaster.
-He arrived too late to see him, but boasted of his effort to get there in a letter to Sir Ludovick Grant, 6th Baronet of Dalvey: "I was only about fifty-two hours in going from Glengairy to Lancaster which is three hundred miles, including the four hours that I slept and was on horses all the way except seventy miles.
+In August 1783, more than two months after his classes ended, the illness and death of his great uncle brought him back to Lancaster.
+He arrived too late to see him, but boasted of his effort to get there in a letter to Sir Ludovick: "I was only about fifty-two hours in going from Glengairy to Lancaster which is three hundred miles, including the four hours that I slept and was on horses all the way except seventy miles.
 I lived chiefly on opium all the time for if I eat or drank anything it would not towards the latter part of the journey stay upon my stomach.
 I recovered my dreadful fatigue in three days perfectly, and have had my health very well since; my looks would indeed tell you so if you beheld me now."

 In the fall of 1783, Thornton followed the well worn path Edinburgh graduates made to London hospitals and Paris clinics that put the finishing touches to a doctor's education.
-Thornton wrote his long letter to the baron toward the end of his studies in London.
+Thornton wrote his long letter to Sir Ludovick toward the end of his studies in London.
 That letter could have offered biographers a valuable report on Thornton's medical education.
 Instead Thornton was eager to report his prospect of marrying in Tortola and possibly increasing his fortune with more sugar plantations and slaves.

 12. Dr. Lettsom and Family in his Garden |